TianYu-00/filesharing_site/note.md

 Thought process:
 - User login/registration
 - Create a Refresh token (30 days)
-- Use the Refresh token to generate a Access token (1 hour)
+- Use the Refresh token to generate a Access token (15 min)
 - Store both Refresh + Access token in http only cookie
-- Access token cookie contains userData + jti
+- Access token cookie contains Access token(userData + jti + token type)
-- Refresh token cookie purely contains Refresh token + jti
+- Refresh token cookie contains Refresh token(jti + userId + token type)
 - When user logs out Access token needs to be black listed until expired
 - When user logs out Refresh token needs to be black listed until expired
 - Or use token white listing but i think black listing saves a lot more resources.